kempsterrrr/specialk/README.md

 ```

 This creates a local fork of Tatara at `http://localhost:8545` that you can
-connect to with MetaMask (Chain ID: 471).
+connect to with your wallet by adding a custom RPC.

+The same applies for Katana mainnet and Bokuto.

 See [scripts/README.md](scripts/README.md) for more details.